Dog and Cat Law (Ontario)

 That's domestic cats - they're simple.
 Feral cats, like feral or 'stray' dogs, have 'gone beyond' this status.
 They have - in a very real sense - gone from wild (originally), to domestic and back to wild (or feral) again.
 This is what feral means.

 The path of feral cats may not have been straight-forward, and indeed their path may have taken the animals concerned through several generations, but a return to the 'wild' - albeit greatly geographically shifted - is what has happened to them.
-We should not view this as an aberration, for it happens all the time in 'nature', shifting or not ('nature' is a term which draws most of it's meaning from it's relationship with human dominance, we need a new one).
+We should not view this as an aberration, for symbiotic relations - and changes in them - happen all the time in 'nature'.

+In fact, the concepts of 'nature' and 'wild' are outmoded human-centric ones.
 Once we get past the self-flattering conception of humans as 'special' in a qualitative sense, and realize they are - although remarkable versatile and successful as a species - just another animal, then it is easy to think of animals such as feral cats in their true and realistic role.
-Feral cats (and dogs) are species, like many other species that have evolved to hold symbiotic relations with other species (ie. humans), and that humans hold with them.
-When humans decline those cats and dogs that survive will evolve to a new relationship with the world around them.
+Feral cats (and dogs) are species, like many other species, that have evolved to hold symbiotic relations with other species (ie. humans).
+When humans decline as a species over time those cats and dogs that survive will evolve to a new relationship with the world around them.
 Life doesn't stop with the ups and downs of one species.

 2. Cat Welfare Law